SCRIPTWRITER - VIDEO PRODUCER

 Although the Baron's strategy was to keep his opinions to himself on the floor of the legislature, on several occasions he demanded that the constitution committee at least bring out a rough draft of their proposed ideas for public discussions and debate.
 But instead of preparing a draft of the entire constitution, the committee worked only on sections of it, which they would publish by decree followed by weeks of public debates.

 This frustrated the Baron as he'd promised the colonists he would return “next month” to continue the colony's business, but was always delayed.
 If he didn't return soon, he feared the colonists would again lose faith in Stephen and once more, spread harmful rhetoric.
+However, he also felt that if he didn’t stay in Saltillo and continue to lobby his fellow legislators, key provisions of the constitution wouldn't pass leaving the colonists without the subsidy they desperately needed.

 Even after Stephen asked him to return to the colony, the Baron insisted that “the very essentials of colonization would be lost” if he left the legislature at this critical time to “merely issue titles on the Colorado.”
 The long-term success of the colonies were on the line and the Baron knew his place was in Saltillo defending them.